Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 .

 So… we left off with having a wonderful, relaxing night at our jungle cottage in Nahiku.
-So being that we were near the area in the AM, we didn’t have to fight the roads with much traffic nor was parking an issue.
+Being that we were near the Pipiwai Trail in the morning at this point, we didn’t have to fight the roads with much traffic nor was parking an issue at all since we got there first thing.

 To get to this area was a little intense.
 It’s a beautiful paved drive to and through Hana, however after Hana, the road really narrows and it feels like FOREVER.
 Maybe because we were so anxious?